algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 **Resource Dependencies**:

 - QA Team must be available for continuous testing from June 7 to June 14, 2024.
+- Tech Lead must be available for code review from June 12 to June 14, 2024.

 #### ➭ Assumptions/Constraints